brianwatling/batchsys/README.md

 ### !!!Safety Concern!!!

 Batchsys will attempt to cache kernel-internal structures for any file descriptor passed in a Batchsys batch.
 This is done to avoid overhead of the file table in the kernel.
-This caching means userspace must close file descriptors used with Batchsys via either `batchsys_close_fd()` or by batching a `close()` call with `batchsys_push_close()` to keep Batchsys's cache coherent.
+This caching means userspace must close file descriptors used with Batchsys via either `batchsys_close_fd()` or by batching a `close()` call with `batchsys_push_close()` to keep Batchsys's cache coherent (otherwise batchsys will continue referencing and using the original file).

 ## Usage